Nu-disco: Mainstream success, French house and disco house synonym: late 1990s–mid-2000s

 In the late 1990s to early 2000s, disco-inspired dance genres became popular; many French house, funky house, and disco house songs broke into the charts.
-Popular tracks such as Kylie Minogue's "Love at First Sight", Sophie Ellis-Bextor's "Take Me Home" and "Murder on the Dancefloor", Jamiroquai's "Little L", and Freemasons "Love on My Mind" all made the top ten of the UK Singles Chart.
+Popular tracks such as Kylie Minogue's "Love at First Sight", Sophie Ellis-Bextor's "Take Me Home" and "Murder on the Dancefloor", Madonna's "Hung Up", Jamiroquai's "Little L", and Freemasons "Love on My Mind" all made the top ten of the UK Singles Chart.
 By this time, the nu-disco scene was heavily associated with disco house and French house.

 The moniker "nu-disco" first appeared in print as early as 2002.
 In 2002, The Independent described nu-disco as the result of applying "modern technology and pin-sharp production" to 1970s disco and funk.
 Metro Area's self-titled album, released in 2002, is often regarded as one of the most influential albums in the genre.
 The album named the second best album of the decade by Resident Advisor and the best nineteenth of the decade by Fact magazine.
 In the early 2000s the genre was a dance music mainstay, right until the mid-2000s when electro house gained commercial success, leaving nu-disco in decline from mainstream and pushing it to further development.

 Decline in popularity and development: mid-2000s–late 2000s

-In the 2000s,nu-disco gained a new sound, which was developed in various local scenes:
+In the 2000s, nu-disco gained a new sound, which was developed in various local scenes: